 Voting Rights.
-Shareholders are entitled to vote on a matter if (1) the matter concerns an amendment to the Declaration of Trust that would adversely affect to a material degree the rights and preferences of the shares of a Portfolio or class; (2) the trustees determine that it is necessary or desirable to obtain a shareholder vote; (3) a merger or consolidation, share conversion, share exchange, or sale of assets is proposed and a shareholder vote is required by the 1940 Act to approve the transaction; or (4) a shareholder vote is required under the 1940 Act.
-The 1940 Act requires a shareholder vote under various circumstances, including to elect or remove trustees upon the written request of shareholders representing 10% or more of a Portfolio's net assets, to change any fundamental policy of a Portfolio, and to enter into certain merger transactions.
-Unless otherwise required by applicable law, shareholders of each Portfolio receive one vote for each dollar of net asset value owned on the record date, and a fractional vote for each fractional dollar of net asset value owned on the record date.
-However, only the shares of the Portfolio or class affected by a particular matter are entitled to vote on that matter.
+Shareholders are entitled to vote on a matter if (1) the matter concerns an amendment to the Declaration of Trust that would adversely affect to a material degree the rights and preferences of the shares of a Fund or any class; (2) the trustees determine that it is necessary or desirable to obtain a shareholder vote; (3) a merger or consolidation, share conversion, share exchange, or sale of assets is proposed and a shareholder vote is required by the

+1940 Act to approve the transaction; or (4) a shareholder vote is required under the 1940 Act.
+The 1940 Act requires a shareholder vote under various circumstances, including to elect or remove trustees upon the written request of shareholders representing 10% or more of a Fund's net assets, to change any fundamental policy of a Fund, and to enter into certain merger transactions.
+Unless otherwise required by applicable law, shareholders of a Fund receive one vote for each dollar of net asset value owned on the record date and a fractional vote for each fractional dollar of net asset value owned on the record date.
+However, only the shares of a Fund or class affected by a particular matter are entitled to vote on that matter.
 Voting rights are noncumulative and cannot be modified without a majority vote by the shareholders.

 Liquidation Rights.
-In the event that a Portfolio is liquidated, shareholders will be entitled to receive a pro rata share of the Portfolio's net assets.
+In the event that a Fund is liquidated, shareholders will be entitled to receive a pro rata share of the Fund's net assets.
 Shareholders may receive cash, securities, or a combination of the two.

 Preemptive Rights.
-There are no preemptive rights associated with the Portfolios' shares.
+There are no preemptive rights associated with the Funds' shares.

 Conversion Rights.
-There are no conversion rights associated with the Portfolios' shares.
+There are no conversion rights associated with the Funds' shares.

 Redemption Provisions.
-Each Portfolio's redemption provisions are described in the current annuity or life insurance program prospectus and elsewhere in this Statement of Additional Information.
+Each Fund's redemption provisions are described in the current annuity or life insurance program prospectus and elsewhere in this Statement of Additional Information.

 Sinking Fund Provisions.
-The Portfolios have no sinking fund provisions.
+The Funds have no sinking fund provisions.

 Calls or Assessment.
-Each Portfolio's shares, when issued, are fully paid and non-assessable.
+Each Fund's shares, when issued, are fully paid and non-assessable.

-Tax Status of the Portfolios
+Tax Status of the Funds

-Each Portfolio expects to qualify each year for treatment as a "regulated investment company" under Subchapter M of the Internal Revenue Code of 1986, as amended (the IRC).
-This special tax status means that the Portfolios will not be liable for federal tax on income and capital gains distributed to shareholders.
-In order to preserve its tax status, each Portfolio must comply with certain requirements relating to the source of its income and the diversification of its assets.
-If a Portfolio fails to meet these requirements in any taxable year, the Portfolio will, in some cases, be able to cure such failure, including by paying a portfolio-level tax, paying interest, making additional distributions, and/or disposing of certain assets.
-If the Portfolio is ineligible to or otherwise does not cure such failure for any year, it will be subject to tax on its taxable income at corporate rates.
-In addition, the Portfolio could be required to recognize unrealized gains, pay substantial taxes and interest, and make substantial distributions before regaining its tax status as a regulated investment company.
+Each Fund expects to qualify each year for treatment as a "regulated investment company" under Subchapter M of the Internal Revenue Code of 1986, as amended (the IRC).
+This special tax status means that the Funds will not be liable for federal tax on income and capital gains distributed to shareholders.
+In order to preserve its tax status, each Fund must comply with certain requirements relating to the source of its income and the diversification of its assets.
+If a Fund fails to meet these requirements in any taxable year, the Fund will, in some cases, be able to cure such failure, including by paying a fund-level tax, paying interest, making additional distributions, and/or disposing of certain assets.
+If the Fund is ineligible to or otherwise does not cure such failure for any year, it will be subject to tax on its taxable income at corporate rates.
+In addition, a Fund could be required to recognize unrealized gains, pay substantial taxes and interest, and make substantial distributions before regaining its tax status as a regulated investment company.